It’s interesting how certain “facts” can take on a life of their own.

 (IMPORTANT) – Adult onset acne and increased facial hair may be a sign of a hormonal imbalance, not just poor skincare habits – Talk to your ob/gyn about Polycystic ovary syndrome.

-Charis Wipfler APRN-FNP Board Certified Dermatologist – GRACE MEDICAL AESTHETICS
+Charis Wipfler APRN-FNP Board Certified Nurse Practitioner – GRACE MEDICAL AESTHETICS

 Jennifer T. Haley, MD FAAD

 “The “need” to scrub your face skin to clean it or that acne is from dirty faces” – Acne is caused by a combination of hormones, inflammation and clogged pores.
 While proper exfoliation can be helpful, vigorous and aggressive scrubbing will often cause further inflammation and scars.

 “Moisturizing will make you break out” – Even oily skin needs a lightweight, oil-free moisturizer to help maintain a healthy skin barrier and reduce inflammation.

 “Sunscreen is more dangerous than the sun” – Come to the office and work with us one day and you will realize this is not true.
 Physical protection with long sleeve clothing and hats is preferred over sunscreen, but I recommend everyone apply sunscreen spf30+ prior to leaving the house every day to face, neck, chest, and back of hands.

 Even 10 minutes of exposure of those areas walking to and from car, mailbox, walking dog etc adds up to over 50 hours a year!
 Avoid the chemical sunscreens and looks for sunscreens with zinc oxide, which are inert and will not get absorbed by the body.

 “Tanning beds will help your body make Vitamin D” – Tanning beds are a disaster and since they have become trendy, Dermatologists are now seeing melanoma in 20 year olds on the genitals and places that have rarely been seen before.